Four Foods that are Toxic to Your Brain

 Peripheral neuropathy is another disorder linked to excess alcohol consumption over a period of time, generally years, when the person's extremities, such as toes and fingers are affected by pain, pins and needles or numbness.

 Alcohol also interferes with the production of melatonin, by lowering its rate of production, which will hamper deep, restful sleep.
 This will impact cognitive functioning in the long term.
 And although you may reach for a glass of wine, thinking it’s going to relax you, it may – if it’s only one.
-Excessive alcohol acts like a diuretic, which makes the body lose water, and this state of dehydration leaves the body in a state of stress, which leads to elevated cortisol levels.
+Excessive alcohol acts as a diuretic, which makes the body lose water, and this state of dehydration leaves the body in a state of stress, which leads to elevated cortisol levels.
 This is damaging to good, sound sleep, and optimal brain function, as cortisol kills brain cells when it is produced in excess for long periods of time.

-The effects of excess alcohol consumption also influence metabolic processes, blood supply and heart functioning, which all affect brain function.
+The effects of excess alcohol consumption also influence metabolic processes, blood supply, and heart functioning, which all affect brain function.
 When people consume excess alcohol, they generally neglect their nutrition, which then leads to brain malnourishment.

 Alcohol, whether in excess or not, also causes dehydration, which can lead to neuronal damage.